Buffy Comforter Reviews

 When you add the blanket to your cart and checkout, the price will literally show $0.
 You don’t even have to pay for shipping, or returns for that matter.
 Buffy calls it “Try Before You Buy.”
 They’re basically making it so you have nothing to lose if you want to order one, and we appreciate their confidence in backing their product.

-All of the returned comforters they receive is given to a shelter or a local charity, so it ends up in the hands of somebody in need.
+All of the returned comforters they receive are given to a shelter or a local charity, so they end up in the hands of somebody in need.

 Breeze vs Cloud: Two Comforters From Buffy